pifleo/hotdocs-cloud/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Authors

+First version developed by WaasBros SAS for its product http://www.captaincontrat.com